- Email retention for Optus, Bigpond, Adam Internet, iPrimus, Dodo, Internode etc

 Tips on getting a new email address

-Signing up to a Google Gmail account is free and is not tied up with any of your telecommunications accounts.
+Signing up for a Google Gmail account is free and is not tied up with any of your telecommunications accounts.
 Using a generic email server is highly recommended.
 Your email account will always be available, and there’s no risk of having it cancelled if you change internet providers.

 Presently, Gmail provides users with over 7GB of storage space.
 This is larger than what most internet providers will allow you to retain.
 With iiNet, email-only accounts cost $25 per year for 1GB of storage.
 Gmail gives you so much for and for absolutely no cost!
 Very rarely, if ever, will you need to delete emails to relieve capacity problems.